03 min reading inBook reviews

 The Trial - A review

-A profound exploration of an individual's entanglement with an opaque justice system and the internal prisons of fear and validation, set in a vividly descriptive world that may challenge modern readers.
+A profound exploration of an individual's entanglement with an opaque justice system and the internal prisons of fear and validation, set in a vividly descriptive world.

 The Trial - A review

-I thought it would be poetic to tie the end of the year 2021 to the beginning of 2022 by writing the first review of 2022 about the last book I read in the departing year.
-It’s a short review; it being a short piece of art.
+I thought it would be poetic to tie the end of 2021 to the beginning of 2022 by writing the first review of the new year about the last book I read in the departing one.
+It is a short review — fitting, given that the book itself is a compact yet powerful piece of art.
 Why a piece of art?
-Let’s circle back to it in a moment.
+Let’s circle back to that.

-The Trial written by the Austrian author Franz Kafka in 1914-15 and published posthumously is a story of a man named Joseph K. who has been accused of a crime unknown to him and also to the authorities who have come to arrest him.
-It’s a story of the journey of a man who is destined to be doomed from the moment of his accusation, even though the nature of his crime remains unknown and is never revealed to the reader as well.
+The Trial, written by Austrian author Franz Kafka in 1914–15 and published posthumously, tells the story of a man named Joseph K., who is accused of a crime unknown to him — and seemingly unknown to the authorities who arrest him.
+It follows the journey of a man doomed from the moment of accusation, even though the nature of his crime remains undisclosed and is never revealed to the reader.

-At first K. does not take his so-called verbal arrest seriously at all.
-He is free to live, work, roam around at his own will.
-He goes along everyday life, openly mocking the law, challenging the justice system in an attempt to refute its baseless claims against his case and himself.
-However, when the seriousness of his predicament is pressed upon him by those who become aware of his case, it sets alarm bells in his head.
-Joseph K then seeks help in an effort to dismiss the case and claims of any wrong doing and realises just how inaccessible, unapproachable and un-influenceable the justice system is.
+At first, K. does not take his so-called arrest seriously.
+He remains free to live, work, and move about as he pleases.
+He continues his daily life, openly mocking the law and challenging the justice system in an attempt to refute what he considers baseless claims.
+However, when the gravity of his predicament is impressed upon him by others aware of his case, alarm begins to set in.
+Joseph K. then seeks help in an effort to dismiss the charges and clear his name, only to realise how inaccessible, impenetrable, and uninfluenceable the justice system truly is.

 Keep Reading